The 10 Best Brenda Fassie Songs

 10. “Kuyoze Kuyovalwa" (1994)

 Kwaito pioneer Arthur Mafokate had just exploded with “Kaffir" when he was drafted in for production duties on “Kuyoze Kuyovalwa."
-While the results ended up in sale bins, it hinted at a future-forward dance music route Fassie could have taken: big beats, taut basslines, her voice smeared across the mix.
+While the results ended up in sale bins, they hinted at a future-forward dance music route Fassie could have taken: big beats, taut basslines, her voice smeared across the mix.
 “Zimb' izindaba" are the singer's opening words: “We're not leaving this party.
 We'll be here until daybreak."

 9. “No!
 No!
 Señor" (1986)

-Taken off her last album with The Big Dudes, this has Fassie imploring her man “please don't do that to me" over a deadly bassline, fractured Chic-like guitar licks and synthy atmospherics.
+Taken off her last album with The Big Dudes, this has Fassie imploring her man “Please don't do that to me" over a deadly bassline, fractured Chic-like guitar licks, and synthy atmospherics.

 8. “I Straight Lendaba" (1992)

-Named for “the way people talk in the townships," according to Fassie—phrases like “I'm telling you straight"—this restrained piece of pop also prefigures kwaito with its snail's pace four-four kicks, bubbly electronics and back-and-forth vocal chants.
+Named for “the way people talk in the townships," according to Fassie—phrases like “I'm telling you straight"—this restrained piece of pop also prefigures kwaito with its snail's pace four-four kicks, bubbly electronics, and back-and-forth vocal chants.

 7. “Ngeke Unconfirm" (1995)

 Fassie does kwaito again.
-Released around the same time as the ascent of the Kalawa Jazmee label—and her heir apparent, Lebo Mathosa of Boom Shaka, who tragically died two years after Fassie—this Arthur Mafokate-produced song trades in the same kind of Robin S. organ-bass and marimba keys that Kalawa were peddling at the time with acts like Trompies and Alaska—with the added bonus of MaBrrr's voice.
+Released around the same time as the ascent of the Kalawa Jazmee label—and her heir apparent, Lebo Mathosa of Boom Shaka, who tragically died two years after Fassie—this Arthur Mafokate-produced song trades in the same kind of Robin S. organ-bass and marimba keys that Kalawa were peddling at the time with acts like Trompies and Alaska—with the bonus of MaBrrr's voice.

 6. “Higher and Higher" (1985)